Olga-smart/test/readme.md

 4. Make sure the build script (`package.json` file) is written to set the `NODE_ENV` environment variable to `production` (see [dependencies](#dependencies)).
 5. [Initialize](#initialization) the plugin in the webpack config file.

+ > 📌 On abnormal shutdown (for example, if you exit development mode by simply closing the console), auto-generated `autoimport.js` files will remain in the source files.
+It won't break anything.
+You can remove them manually, or they will be removed automatically the next time you run the build.

 ## Initialization
 ```js
 // webpack.config.js